LuckyHead11/PlottingPedro/README.md

 # Plotting Pedro

 ## Overview
-Plotting Pedro is a plotting software designed by FTC Team **#14840: DCS Mechwarriors** that allows you to develop Beziur Lines, and Curves, lastly outputting that into code which then you can use in Pedro Pathing developed by Team **#10158: Scott's Bots**.
+Plotting Pedro is a plotting software designed by FTC Team **#14840: DCS Mechwarriors** that allows you to develop Bezier Lines, and Curves, lastly outputting that into code which then you can use in Pedro Pathing developed by Team **#10158: Scott's Bots**.

 ## Features
 - **Bezier Curve Manipulation**: Allows you to control start and end points, along with 2 control points
 - **Configurable Settings**: Load and save configuration settings from a config.txt file
-- **Support**:
+- **Support**: Able to export your paths to Pedro Pathing

 ## Installation
 1. Ensure you have Python installed on your system.